DylanVann/dylanvann-com/src/pages/posts/2020-06-04-semicolons-in-js-what-are-they-good-for/index.md

 This attribute of semicolons will help you keep code reviewers on their toes.

-### Harder to Read Diffs When Adding a Chained Method
+### Harder to Read Diffs When Removing a Chained Method

 <table style="width: 100%;">
 <tr>